-- (1) Any other special assessment, except for a special assessment imposed on all units as part of a budget adopted pursuant to section 514B-148; - (2) Late charges, fines, or penalties; - (3) Interest assessed by the association; - (4) Any lien arising out of the assessment; or - (5) Any fees or costs related to the collection or enforcement of the assessment, including attorneys' fees and court costs. - (m) The cost of a release of any lien filed pursuant to this section shall be paid by the party requesting the release. - (n) After any judicial or nonjudicial foreclosure proceeding in which the association acquires title to the unit, any excess rental income received by the association from the unit shall be paid to existing lien holders based on the priority of lien, and not on a pro rata basis, and shall be applied to the benefit of the unit owner.
-For purposes of this subsection, excess rental income shall be any net income received by the association after a court has issued a final judgment determining the priority of a senior mortgagee and after paying, crediting, or reimbursing the association or a third party for: - (1) The lien for delinquent assessments pursuant to subsections (a) and (b); - (2) Any maintenance fee delinquency against the unit; - (3) Attorney's fees and other collection costs related to the association's foreclosure of the unit; or provided that the lien for delinquent assessments under paragraph (1) shall be paid, credited, or reimbursed first.
-[L 2004, c 164, pt of §2 and §35(1); am L 2005, c 93, §7; am L 2007, c 21, §1; am L 2009, c 10, §3; am L 2011, c 48, §\$14, 45; am L 2012, c 182, §\$10, 49; am L 2013, c 196, §1; am L 2014, c 235, §2; am L 2018, c 195, §\$4, 6; am L 2019, c 282, §3; am L 2020, c 56, §2]
+- Any other special assessment, except for a special assessment imposed on all units as part of a budget adopted pursuant to section 514B-148, including commercial property assessed financing assessments imposed pursuant to section 196-64.5; - (2) Late charges, fines, or penalties; - (3) Interest assessed by the association; - (4) Any lien arising out of the assessment; or - (5) Any fees or costs related to the collection or enforcement of the assessment, including attorneys' fees and court costs.

+(m) The cost of a release of any lien filed pursuant to this section shall be paid by the party requesting the release.

+(n) After any judicial or nonjudicial foreclosure proceeding in which the association acquires title to the unit, any excess rental income received by the association from the unit shall be paid to existing lien holders based on the priority of lien, and not on a pro rata basis, and shall be applied to the benefit of the unit owner.
+For purposes of this subsection, excess rental income shall be any net income received by the association after a court has issued a final judgment determining the priority of a senior mortgagee and after paying, crediting, or reimbursing the association or a third party for:

+- The lien for delinquent assessments pursuant to subsections (a) and (b); - (2) Any maintenance fee delinquency against the unit;

-(4) Any costs incurred by the association for the rental, repair, maintenance, or rehabilitation of the unit while the association is in possession of the unit including monthly association maintenance fees, management fees, real estate commissions, cleaning and repair expenses for the unit, and general excise taxes paid on rental income;
+- (3) Attorney's fees and other collection costs related to the association's foreclosure of the unit; or - (4) Any costs incurred by the association for the rental, repair, maintenance, or rehabilitation of the unit while the association is in possession of the unit including monthly association maintenance fees, management fees, real estate commissions, cleaning and repair expenses for the unit, and general excise taxes paid on rental income;